 Others just want to be sure their body is functioning properly.

 Some people will experience pain after an adjustment due to the changes in their body.

 This doesn't happen to everyone, and the pain typically doesn't last very long.

-However, if you engage in the wrong types of exercise after a visit to the chiropractor, you could potentially worsen your pain or cause more pain.
+However, if you engage in the wrong types of workouts after treatments, you could potentially worsen your pain or cause more pain.

-Your chiropractor will probably recommend exercise as a way to enhance your treatment and strengthen your back and body.
+Your chiropractor will probably recommend working out as a way to enhance your treatment and strengthen your back and body.

-There are a few precautionary measures you should take, especially if you exercise immediately following chiropractic treatment because your body needs a chance to adapt to the procedure.
+There are a few precautionary measures you should take, especially if you exercise right after treatment because your body needs a chance to adapt to the procedure.

-Working out right after treatment has the potential to undo all the work that your chiropractor completed during the adjustment for tissues and muscles.
+Working out right after treatment has the potential to undo all the work that was accomplished during the adjustment for tissues and muscles.